image-source-control/image-source-control/readme.txt

 == Screenshots ==

+1. edit image source settings in the Image block
 1. display a list with all images of your site and their sources
 1. display image source within the image
 1. some of the settings to customize how to display image sources
-1. added two new fields to media library

 == Changelog ==

+= 1.10 =

+* added image source settings to Image block

 = 1.9.7 =